bensutherland/simple_pop_stats/README.md

 For now, save these to a separate folder to make sure they don't get written over.

+Will also output a matrix-style table, used in very specific cases (ususally reduced regional baseline analyses).

 **Alternate option**: can also run 100% simulations using Oncor for the microsatellite data.
 Use MGL_GSI README to export an oncor baseline and grouping file.
 Groupings can be easily edited.